Engaging STEM Activities, Math resources, and Escape Rooms will help fill up your month of March!

-This STEM Challenge is one of our favorites and I know I say that all the time.
+This STEM Challenge is one of our favorites; I know I always say that.
 I guess we just love anything STEM.
 Wind Cars has an unusual premise.

-Using the very basic of materials (cardboard tubes) students make a rolling car that must be powered by the wind.
+Using basic materials (cardboard tubes) students make a rolling car that must be powered by the wind.
 They must make their wheels round and they must factor in the sailing ability of the car!

 My favorite part of this challenge is the extras that kids add to the cars.
 Most of them will add a driver, steering wheels, and even pedals.
 I also see license plates a lot!

-With older kids, you will really enjoy the Windmill challenge!
+With older students, you will enjoy the Windmill challenge!

-I would advise this for 5th grade or above because it is challenging.
+I recommend this STEM Activity for 5th grade or above because it is challenging.
 Getting those windmill blades to turn is quite tricky.